vikaschenny/robotframeworktools/times2csv/README.rst

 Robot Framework Start/End/Elapsed Time Reporter

-This script reads start, end, and elapsed times from all suites, tests and/or keywords from the given output file, and writes them into an file in comma-separated-values (CSV) format.
+This script reads start, end, and elapsed times from all suites, tests and/or keywords from the given output file, and writes them into a file in comma-separated-values (CSV) format.
 CSV files can then be further processed with spreadsheet programs.
 If the CSV output file is not given, its name is got from the input file by replacing the *.xml* extension with *.csv*.